andela-womokoro/Calendar-events-API/README.md

 php artisan migrate
 `````

+__Database__

+The application's docker-compose.yml file contains an entry for a MySQL container.
+This container uses a Docker volume so that the data stored in your database is persisted even when stopping and restarting your containers.
+In addition, when the MySQL container is starting, it will ensure a database exists whose name matches the value of your DB_DATABASE environment variable.

+Once you have started your containers, you may connect to the MySQL instance within your application using a database client by setting your DB_HOST environment variable within your application's .env file to mysql.

+After connecting to the database, run the applications database migrations to create the required database.
 With Laravel sail the command to run migrations should be

 ```
 sail artisan migrate